savankoradia/myrockmongo/README.md

 3. Download the package from this git repo.
 4. Unzip the files into your disk, under root of your site
 5. Open the config.php with your convenient editor, change host, port, admins and so on to yours
-6. Visit the index.php in your browser, for example: http://localhost/rockmongo/index.php
+6. Visit the index.php in your browser, for example: http://localhost/myrockmongo/index.php
 7. Login with admin username and password, which is set "admin" and "admin" as default
 8. Play with your MongoDBs!

 Upgrade from old version
 --------------------------------------
-1.Copy all files excluding config.php to your old version directory 2.Done!
+1.Copy all files excluding config.php to your old version directory.
+2.Done!